The Lure of American Freshwater Pearls: Revisiting the Latendresse Family

 It is not the pristine clear blue waters of Tahiti with half-naked women diving for pearls; rather it’s the muddy rivers of Tennessee.
 A little bit less romantic, but maybe more intriguing.

-When John Latendresse accepted his Japanese friends’ challenge in the early 1960s, he probably did not realise that he would spend the next two decades searching and experimenting.
+When John Latendresse accepted his Japanese friends’ challenge in the early 1960s, he probably did not realize that he would spend the next two decades searching and experimenting.
 Although natural pearls had been recovered by Native Americans in many water bodies in North America, culturing had never been attempted before.

 As C. Richard Fassler described in 1991, “There were several hundred PVC pipes, each 40 feet long, lying parallel in rows, covering 9 acres.
 The pipes support nets which can hold up to a dozen mussels.”
 The nets were hung below the pipes with an optimistic distance between.
 The farm used mainly washboard mussels (Megalonaias nervosa) to culture pearls.
 Our diver and river guide on the tour, Don Hubbs, recalled that the Tennessee Wildlife Resources Agency (TWRA) allowed the Latendresse family to harvest 75,000 washboard mussels of 3 to 3.5 inches to use in pearl culturing each year.
 This was a special permit as the size was below the lower limit for commercial shell harvesting.
 Smaller mussels are younger; therefore they can secrete mother-of-pearl more quickly than older mussels.
-John Latendresse successfully demonstrated the technique and expertise of pearl culturing to gain the permit and licence for the operation.
+John Latendresse successfully demonstrated the technique and expertise of pearl culturing to gain the permit and license for the operation.

 From 1983 to 2000 the pearl farm produced freshwater cultured pearls.
 Each year John saved about 20% of the harvest for the family collection.
-This forms the pearl trading business’s main stock that keeps the legacy going.
+This is the pearl trading business’s main inventory that keeps the legacy going.
 After John passed away in 2000, the farmed stopped its commercial culturing operation.
 The farm was sold to its current owner, Robert Keast, who transformed it into one of the top tourist attractions in Tennessee.
 A small section of the pearl farm was maintained and is mainly used to demonstrate pearl culturing to visitors.